openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 *New in version 3.1* Additionally, if the user's default project is invalid, a token will be issued without an explicit scope of authorization.

-##### Catalog Opt-Out: 'POST /v3/auth/tokens?nocatalog'

-*New in version 3.1* If the caller specifies a `nocatalog` query parameter in the authentication request, then the authentication response will not contain the service catalog.
-The service catalog will otherwise be included in the response by default.

 ##### Authentication responses

 A response without an explicit authorization scope does not contain a